dtonhofer/prolog_notes/swipl_notes/about_dif/README.md

 > integrate `dif/2` and coroutining into efficient systems appeared (Carlsson 1987; Neumerkel 1990).
 > The  major  achievement was that the  efficiency of general Prolog programs not using `dif/2`
 > remained unaffected within a system supporting `dif/2`.
 In this manner `dif/2` survived in major
 > high-performance implementations like _SICStus_.
+>
-However, it still has not gained general acceptance
+> However, it still has not gained general acceptance
 > among programmers.
 We believe that the main reason for this lack of acceptance is that `dif/2` does
 > not directly deliver the abstraction that is actually needed.
 Its direct use leads to clumsy and
 > unnecessarily inefficient code.
 Its combination with established control constructs often leads to
 > unsound results.
-New, pure constructs are badly needed
+New, pure constructs are badly needed.

 ## Explain!